jpmcWorkers/jpmcWorkers.github.io/docs/join_us.md

 ## Can I join?

-Most employees can join.
-Managers cannot.
+Most employees and contractors can join.
+Only managers and supervisors cannot.

 The company has a few people who seem to blur the line between management and labor, especially at the very lowest levels.
 [Here's a guide.](/mgr)